tonyblatt/git-guru/README.md

 ### Rebase
 #### Description

-Updates the current branch to the most current code from the server.
-This is essentially the same as executing 'branch CURRENT_BRANCH'.
+Rebases the current branch to the most current code from the server.
+This is the same as executing 'branch CURRENT_BRANCH'.

 #### Command